 Also, Purity's other ability prevents you from spells or abilities dealing damage to you, allowing you to gain that much life instead.
 However, remember that damage is not the same as loss of life.
 Spells and Abilities that cause you to lose life but don't explicitly say damage are not helped by Purity's ability.

 Purity is a bit of a situational card, best used in Commander play-groups where direct damage dealing is common.
+The Elemental Incarnation does see some play in Horde of Notions Elemental Tribal decks in particular.
 Otherwise, it's just a flavorful card that is outclassed by a lot of other things that would take its card slot in your deck.

 Contact R.A.
 Rowell